MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-premium-large-models.md

 ## Set default storage format

-All datasets in a workspace assigned to Premium capacity can have the large dataset storage format enabled by default.
+All new datasets created in a workspace assigned to Premium capacity can have the large dataset storage format enabled by default.

 1. In the workspace, click **Settings** > **Premium**.